EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Screenshots ==

-1. Adding a custom tab to a product in the admin
+1. Custom Tabs manager on the Edit Product screen
-2. The custom tab displayed on the frontend
+2. The custom tabs displayed on the frontend

 == Frequently Asked Questions ==